-Volatility in the market price of the subordinate voting shares
+Volatility in the market price of the subordinate voting ahares

-The market price of the subordinate Voting Shares may be volatile and subject to wide fluctuations in response to numerous factors, many of which are beyond the Company's control.
+The market price of the subordinate voting shares may be volatile and subject to wide fluctuations in response to numerous factors, many of which are beyond the Company's control.
 Such factors include the following:

-- actual or anticipated fluctuations in the Company's quarterly results of operations; - changes in estimates of the Company's future results of operations by the Company; - changes in forecasts, estimates or recommendations of securities research analysts regarding the Company's future results of operations or financial performance; - changes in the economic performance or market valuations of other companies that investors deem comparable to the Company; - changes in overall economic conditions, primarily in North America and Europe, including changes that impact consumer spending and discretionary spending; - additions or departures of the Company's senior management team or other key employees; - sales or perceived sales of additional subordinate voting shares; - significant acquisitions or business combinations, strategic partnerships, joint ventures or capital commitments by or involving the Company or its competitors; and - news reports relating to trends, concerns or competitive developments, regulatory changes and other related issues in the Company's industry or target markets.
+- actual or anticipated fluctuations in the Company's quarterly results of operations; - changes in estimates of the Company's future results of operations by the Company; - changes in forecasts, estimates or recommendations of securities research analysts regarding the Company's future results of operations or financial performance; - changes in the economic performance or market valuations of other companies that investors deem comparable to the Company; - changes in overall economic conditions, primarily in North America and Europe, including changes that impact consumer spending and discretionary spending; - additions or departures of the Company's board members, senior management team or other key employees; - sales or perceived sales of additional subordinate voting shares; - significant acquisitions or business combinations, strategic partnerships, joint ventures or capital commitments by or involving the Company or its competitors; and - news reports relating to trends, concerns or competitive developments, regulatory changes and other related issues in the Company's industry or target markets.

-Financial markets have in the past experienced, and are currently experiencing, significant price and volume fluctuations that particularly affect market prices of equity securities of companies.
+Financial markets have in the past experienced significant price and volume fluctuations that have particularly affected the market prices of equity securities of companies, including during the first months of the COVID-19 crisis.
 Such fluctuations have also, in many cases, been unrelated to the operating performance, underlying asset values or prospects of such companies.
 Accordingly, the market price of the subordinate voting shares may decline even if the Company's operating results, financial condition or prospects have not changed.
 As well, certain institutional investors may base their investment decisions on consideration of the Company's environmental, governance and social practices and performance against such institutions' respective investment guidelines and criteria, and failure to meet such criteria may result in a limited or no investment in the subordinate voting shares by those institutions, which could materially adversely affect the trading price of the subordinate voting shares.
-There can be no assurance that continuing fluctuations in price and volume will not occur.
-If such increased levels of volatility and market turmoil continue, the Company's business, results of operations or financial condition could be materially adversely impacted and the trading price of the subordinate voting shares could be materially adversely affected.
-Recently the spread of the COVID-19 caused a slowdown in the global economy, has caused volatility in global financial markets and may adversely affect the market price of the subordinate voting shares.
+If such increased levels of volatility and market turmoil resume, the Company's business, results of operations or financial condition could be materially adversely impacted and the trading price of the subordinate voting shares could be materially adversely affected.
+While market conditions have in large part stabilized in the recent months, unstable market conditions have caused, and the resurgence or continued spread of the COVID-19 pandemic in many regions may once again cause, a slowdown in the global economy as well as volatility in global financial markets and may adversely affect the market price of the subordinate voting shares.